 Raise general awareness amongst your colleagues.
 Be ready to use the action plan below.

 It is not going to be easy.
-But, together, we can win and improve outcomes.
+But, together, we can win.